McMasterRS/research-impact-analysis/README.md

 ## Usage

 The notebooks can be run on either [Google Colab](https://colab.research.google.com/) or [Jupyter Notebook](https://jupyter.org/install).
+An instruction to run the notebooks on Syzygy, a JupyterHub service provided by Digital Research Alliance of Canada, is provided in the [`docs/syzygy.md`](docs/syzygy.md).

 ## OpenAlex API Limitation